Non-diffracting meronic spin defects of light: Discussion

-This kind of non-transverse polarization textures presents unique properties that distinguish them significantly from Stokes skyrmionic textures.
-Breaking with previously known properties of polarization textures, which are intrinsically unbounded and diffractive~\cite{Ye2024TheorySkyrmions}, the structures shown here are localized below the wavelength of light and propagate without diffraction.
+This kind of non-transverse polarization textures notably differ with respect to standard Stokes skyrmionic textures.
+Breaking with previously known properties of polarization textures, which are intrinsically unbounded and diffractive~\cite{Ye2024TheorySkyrmions}, the structures shown here present subwavelength confinement around vortex lines and remain non-spreading during free-space propagation.
 Moreover, their size is fixed by constituent relations---Gauss's law which couples different field polarization components---in contrast with Stokes skyrmionic beams where the confinement of the texture is not guaranteed by any natural law.
-Second, boundary conditions are naturally provided by the paraxiality of the wave, which guarantees the polarization state to become transverse within few wavelengths away from the phase singularity, in other words, the polarization state is fixed away from the center of the texture.
-This behavior could be maintained for different kinds of perturbations applied onto the field profile as long as the paraxiality is preserved, and drastically differs with Stokes skyrmionic textures where the polarization state far away from the origin is not guaranteed to be fixed after perturbation.
+Second, Gauss's law and the paraxiality of the wave guarantee the convergence to a transverse polarization state within few wavelengths away from the phase singularity.
+The same behaviour could be maintained for different kinds of perturbations applied onto the field profile unless strong focusing is performed.
+This contrasts drastically with standard Stokes skyrmionic textures where the polarization far away from the origin does not converge to a fixed state in the presence of perturbation.
+As a result of the intrinsic strong localization, these textures approximately feature integer wrappings of their parametric space, the wrapping number changing by quantized amounts when new singularities are introduced in the field.
+As we have shown, such features provides these textures with significantly stronger robustness than standard Stokes polarization textures when propagating through a random turbulent channel.
+Yet, as linear fields propagating in free-space, these textures are not topologically protected in the strict sense~\cite{Maxwell2025StochasticFields}.